abedmatini/rag-pipeline-dataset/README.md

 ## Project Status

-**🚀 Ready for Development**: Core infrastructure is complete, notebook ready for RAG pipeline implementation.
+**🎉 Complete Implementation**: RAG pipeline is fully functional with all core components working.

 **✅ Completed Components:**

-- Local LLM integration with LM Studio
+- ✅ Local LLM integration with LM Studio
-- Utilities for embeddings and retrieval
+- ✅ Utilities for embeddings and retrieval
-- Testing framework without external dependencies
+- ✅ Testing framework without external dependencies
-- Environment setup and documentation
+- ✅ Environment setup and documentation
+- ✅ **Main RAG pipeline notebook** with complete implementation
+- ✅ **Core pipeline functions** - all exercises completed and tested
+- ✅ **Data formatting and retrieval** - fully working

-**🔨 Ready to Build:**
+**🚀 Ready to Use:**

-- Main RAG pipeline notebook (currently empty)
+- Complete RAG pipeline with semantic search
+- Query-based news retrieval system
+- Document formatting for prompts
-- Core pipeline functions (guided exercises available)
+- Unit-tested and validated functions
-- Interactive comparison widgets

 ## Project Overview